 The one thing I always have on my side is God.
 He never leaves my side!
 He is always there listening to me when I talk and I think this time the ancestors were trying to help too, lol.
 I certainly have been hearing a lot of fiddle playing.
 I wonder just who played the fiddle.
 I need to investigate that.

 Well, one of my best friends is getting married on July 28 and I am so excited for her!
 She had decided she would never get married and, of course, that is always when it happens.
 Now she is panic mode.
 Our Aimee and our Robbie are coming home because they are both in the wedding.
 Aimee and I just happen to share the same best friend.
 Isn't that the coolest thing!
 Robbie is going to be the ring bearer for his 'Auntie'.
 I don't think I will be able to keep the tears from flowing, happy tears for our Jen.

 We are so excited to have our Aimee and Robbie home for 2 wonderful weeks.
 I can hardly hold it in.
 Then on top of that we are going to celebrate our Robbie's 6th birthday while he is here.
 So much fun!
 Plus while they are here, my brother and his wife, more like a sister, are going to be here too.
 It is going to be like a party!
 The time is going to go so fast!
-But I am going to such wonderful memories to hold in my heart.
+But I am going to have such wonderful memories to hold in my heart.
 Oh I can hardly wait!
 Just 9 more days!